serokell/blog-posts/Haskell Parser Combinators/article.md

 ### Integers

 To parse integers, one strategy is to parse as many digits (chars whose value is between `'0'` and `'9'`) as possible.
-This will give us a list of characters, which we can then `read`,
+This will give us a list of characters, which we can then `read`.

 For this parser, we use the `some` function, which tries to run a given parser **1 or more times**. `numberChar` is exported from `Text.Megaparsec.Char` and parses any character that matches a digit.
 In regex, this is equivalent to `[0-9]+`.
 This will return us a `[Char]` (aka `String`), which we can `read` to make it into an `Integer`.